 This degree can be taken on a full time, twelve month basis, or a part time twenty four month basis.
-Full time students complete the programme over a period of twelve months by taking four modules in both the autumn and spring semesters, before completing a dissertation during the summer semester.
-Part- time students complete the programme over a 24 month period by taking two modules in both the autumn and spring semesters of each year, before completing a dissertation in the summer semester of the second year.
+Full time students complete the programme over a period of twelve months by taking four modules in both the autumn and spring semesters, before completing a dissertation or internship during the summer semester.
+Part- time students complete the programme over a 24 month period by taking two modules in both the autumn and spring semesters of each year, before completing a dissertation or internship in the summer semester of the second year.
 The module selection for each semester will be by agreement with the Course Director.

 The topic for a student’s dissertation is determined during the spring semester, supervised by a faculty member, and submitted at the end of the summer semester.

 Where a student wishes to complete the Masters over a two-year period of part-time study, two modules will be taken in each of four semesters followed by a 15,000 word dissertation or internship.
 The module selection will be by agreement with the Course Director.
 Please note there are a limited number of internships available to students.